monnierj/django-datatables-server-side/README.md

 # Django Datatables Server-Side

+> NOTE: this repository is archived.
+I haven't used this package for many years, it's not compatible with modern Django versions, and in a world of REST APIs, I'm not sure it's still meaningful.
+> However, if you want to use it, feel free to fork!

 This package provides an easy way to process Datatables queries in the server-side mode.

 All you have to do is to create a new view, configure which model has to be used and which columns have to be displayed, and you're all set!